 Ms. Solomon is admitted to practice in California.

-Karen works with life sciences clients to procure worldwide patent rights and develop competitive patent strategies.
-She advises clients in all aspects of patent portfolio management, including strategic planning and licensing, and product life cycle management.
-She performs infringement, validity, patentability and freedom-to-operate analyses.
-Karen also has extensive experience in interferences, re-examinations, oppositions and litigation.
-She counsels clients across a wide range of technology areas in life sciences including small molecule pharmaceuticals, pharmaceutical formulations, biologics, diagnostic and therapeutic methods in molecular and cellular biology, immunology, microbiology, biochemistry, genomics and computational biology.
+Karen Mangasarian is a partner and intellectual property lawyer with Foley & Lardner LLP.
+She counsels biotechnology, pharmaceutical, and other life sciences clients on all aspects of intellectual property, including procurement and management of worldwide patent rights, patent life cycle management, development of competitive patent strategies, licensing, IP due diligence, and validity, patentability, non-infringement, and freedom-to-operate analyses.
+She also has extensive experience in contentious patent matters, including interferences, re-examinations, oppositions, and litigation.
+Dr. Mangasarian has successfully worked with clients across a wide range of technology areas in life sciences including small molecule pharmaceuticals, pharmaceutical formulations, antibodies, protein therapeutics, CRISPR and diagnostic and therapeutic methods in molecular and cellular biology, immunology, microbiology, biochemistry, genomics, and computational biology.
+She is a member of the firm’s Chemical, Biotech & Pharmaceutical Practice.